zone99dev/scrypted-nanit/README.md

             ];
  ```

+ The Snapshot Photos are not working right now.
+You may see a "Failed Snapshot" screen until I can get that working

 ## Importing into Home Assistant
 - Under the camera, make sure the rebroadcast plugin is enabled.
 - In the Camera settings go to the Stream and there should be a "RTSP Rebroadcast URL" box.
 Copy that value